natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

     Visual Studio Build => C:\Program Files\dotnet\dotnet.exe

-Installling a new version of dotnet.exe was just a matter up updating what was inside C:\Program Files\dotnet\.
+Installing a new version of dotnet.exe was just a matter up updating what was inside C:\Program Files\dotnet\.

 **The Caveat 1 :warning:**